-Introduction to Religious RecordsNGS offers Introduction to Religious Records, a seven-lesson course on CD.
+Introduction to Religious RecordsNGS offers Introduction to Religious Records, a seven-lesson self-paced course.

 - describe which churches were in existence during colonial times;